 Schmiegel’s Toes & Bad Vibes: A Case Study

-This past Saturday I was getting my nails done — the vibes were normal, good, chill, exactly how you want a nail shop Saturday to feel.
+Last Saturday I was getting my nails done — the vibes were normal, good, chill, exactly how you’d want a nail shop Saturday to feel.
 It was also Labor Day weekend, so the place was busy: techs buzzing, chairs filled, conversations overlapping.
-I wanted both a pedi and a gel fill-in, and I was halfway lost in the massage chair when a USPS carrier walked in for her own pedicure.
-Pretty at first glance, uniform still on, tired from work.
-Nothing out of the ordinary — until her energy hit the room like a bad storm.
+I wanted both, a pedi and a gel fill-in, I was halfway lost in the massage chair when a USPS carrier walked in for a pedicure.
+Pretty at first glance, uniform still on, you could tell she was either on the job or just finishing (but it was mid-day).
+Nothing out of the ordinary — until her energy hit the room like a bad storm, almost instantly you knew her mood was sour, too extra, and unnecessary.

 “Can I get more hot WATER?
 I need it hotter!
 I been on my feet all day.”

-Her water got adjusted immediately — quick, no hesitation.
+Her water was adjusted immediately — quick, no hesitation.
 She confirmed it was fine.
 But that was only the beginning.
 A young nail tech — someone I’ve watched grow from apprenticeship into her craft — started working on her pedicure.
-She wasn’t doing anything wrong, just removing polish with a dremel.
+She wasn’t doing anything wrong, just removing polish with a Dremel.
 Midway through the second foot, here comes the storm again:

 “Damn, be gentle — I’ve been on my feet all day!
 My toes are sensitive.”

 Her words weren’t the issue; it was the tone.
 The bitterness seeped through.
 By now she was muttering under her breath, energy foul enough that I finally turned to clock her fully.
 Blue-blonde wig pulled into a ponytail under a hat, face marked with scars and craters, piercings done in a way that looked more punishment than adornment.
-I’m not here to tear down another woman’s appearance, but her pain was written all over her body, and she projected it in the only way she seemed to know: negativity.
+I’m not here to tear down another woman’s appearance (because, I am far from perfect), but her pain was written all over her being, and she projected it in the only way she seemed to know: negatively.

 Energy Has History